SailingCoder/grafana-mcp-analyzer/README_EN.md

 Note: `CONFIG_PATH` supports absolute paths and remote paths.
 Remote paths are recommended for quick experience.

-### Step 3: Create Configuration File
+### Step 3: Create Configuration File (1 minute)

-If you need to connect to your own data, create a configuration file named `grafana-config-play.js` at the `CONFIG_PATH` location.
+If you need to connect to your own data, create a configuration file at the `CONFIG_PATH` location: (grafana-config-play.js example 👉 [Click to view](https://github.com/SailingCoder/grafana-mcp-analyzer/blob/main/config/grafana-config-play.js))

 > If you just want to quickly experience the example, you can skip this step and go directly to step 4.